Distance learning STEM activities, ideas, and strategies

-As we all navigate remote learning, DiscoverE is building a library of hands-on activities, articles for parents and educators, and video challenges you can use to engage kids in engineering at home!
+Check out DiscoverE's robust library of STEM activities, articles for parents and educators, and video challenges you can use to engage kids in engineering at home and online!

 At Home Engineering